 Diverse working community

-According to the diversity policy of Kesko's Board of Directors, Kesko seeks to have a balanced representation of genders on the Board.
-At the end of 2020, women accounted for two out of the seven members of the Board of Directors, and two out of the eight members of the Group Management Board.
-In 2021, the number of women on the Group Management Board will increase to three as the new Executive Vice President in charge of corporate responsibility and public affairs will join Kesko.
+According to the diversity policy of Kesko’s Board of Directors, Kesko seeks to have a balanced representation of genders on the Board.
+At the end of 2021, women accounted for two out of the seven members of the Board of Directors, and three out of the nine members of the Group Management Board.

 Read more in Kesko's Annual Report.